Skip to content

 Single machine, or sync via files

 The protocol is file-based.
 There is no network transport.
-To run across machines, sync ~/dev/.message/ with Syncthing / Dropbox / iCloud Drive.
+To run across machines, sync the message dir (default ~/.local/state/agent-message/) with Syncthing / Dropbox / iCloud Drive.

 Per-agent logs make this conflict-free by construction (no file has two writers); content-addressed id makes it dedup-safe (the same record arriving via two paths is still one record to readers).